Stark Lines of Descent

 brief highlights pertaining to Stark Family genealogy and the publicly posted DNA results from the Stark Y DNA project

-This webpage was last updated on December 26, 2016 by Sheila (Stark) Schmutz email@example.com It was originally posted on October 7, 2006.
+Last updated on Feb.
+2, 2017 by Sheila (Stark) Schmutz email@example.com It was originally posted on October 7, 2006.
 This is a private webpage that has no "official" connection to FTDNA or the Stark Surname Project there or at any other such company.
 Please address corrections and additions to her.

 The official website shows all the Y-DNA results for members of the Stark Y DNA Project at FTDNA.

 The detailed pages of information about these members has been designed and maintained by Clovis LaFleur.

 In addition to Family Tree DNA (FTDNA) where most of these men have been tested, there is one man who has been tested at the Sorenson Lab (http://www.smgf.org), Mr. 9Z5ZG Stark who is also a descendant of Aaron Stark.

 To me, genealogy is the study of family history and heritage across time and geography.
 Genealogy involves sociology, history, geology and perhaps psychology but not necessarily biology.
 Y DNA is bare bones biology.
 It provides no context or interpretation of indication of the caring relationships in families.
 It should therefore not be surprising that the results of genealogical studies and Y DNA studies will not always be in perfect agreement.
 A difference in biology does not negate our shared heritage.